Lake Brownwood State Park

 "The park is full because this is the YMCA Indian Princess weekend," the park ranger said.
 "Every year fathers bond with their daughters on a two-night camping trip."

-While gazing out at the vast lake, we saw many different kinds of watercraft: ski boats, bass boats, pontoon boats, jet skis, and a variety of kayaks.
+While gazing out at the vast lake, we saw many different kinds of watercraft: ski boats, bass boats, pontoon boats, jet skis, and kayaks.
 No doubt they (like us) were all taking advantage of the last few warm weekends of the summer.
 The grassy shore of the picnic area is a great place for launching a kayak.

 After some coffee and breakfast, we decided to hike the Texas Oak Trail and the Possum Loop Trail.
-To get there, we hiked past a sea of YMCA tents, through the Willow Point camping area, towards the fishing pier.
+On the way to the trailhead, we strolled through the Willow Point camping area, past a sea of YMCA tents, to the fishing pier.
 The smell of recently cleaned fish emanated from the cleaning station.
-It's nice to know that someone is catching fish, I thought, I'll get my fishing gear ready for action when we get back to our campsite.
+It's nice to know that someone is catching fish, I thought.
+I'll get my fishing gear ready for action, just in case.

 ~ Matt